-Conn.
-Court ruled in 1900 state could limit publication to protect 'public health, safety and morals'
+State court ruled that state could limit publication to protect 'public health, safety and morals'

 In disagreeing, Justice William Hammersley indicated, “There is no constitutional right to publish every fact or statement that may be true.”
 To the contrary, common law principles vested the state with broad powers to protect “public health, safety and morals.”

 The Connecticut Constitution contained provisions specifying that “[e]very citizen may freely speak, write and publish his sentiments on all subjects, being responsible for the abuse of that liberty” and providing that “[n]o law shall ever be passed to restrain the liberty of speech or of the press.”

 Justice thought state constitution only prevented censorship about pressing issues

 As Hammersley interpreted these provisions, they were designed chiefly to limit censorship from previous restraints, which had been used elsewhere to stifle the rights to inform fellow citizens of pressing issues.
 Hammersley believed that to use constitutional guarantees to protect “society from the contagion of moral diseases ... belittles the conception of constitutional safeguards and implies ignorance of the essentials of civil liberty.”